New Matt Haller Law Cracking Down On Cancer Causing Emissions Called Toughest In The Nation

 “Tell your story.
 Tell us what you know,” he said.
 “And let’s fight.
 Let’s fight this for the community.”

-Former Sterigenics workers came forward to the CBS 2 Investigators alleging the company cut corners on safety — alleging it released more ethylene oxide than ever reported to the Environmental Protection Agency.
+Former Sterigenics workers came forward to the CBS 2 Investigators; alleging the company cut corners on safety, and alleging it released more ethylene oxide than ever reported to the Environmental Protection Agency.

 Now the Matt Haller Law will be his legacy.

-“Matt Haller wants greater accountability,” said Illinois State Senator Jim Durkin, who sponsored the ethylene oxide legislation and named it after Haller.
+“Matt Haller wants greater accountability,” said Illinois House Republican Leader Jim Durkin, who sponsored the ethylene oxide legislation and named it after Haller.
 “The point is, is that they will be regulated more than they ever have been before.”

 “It’s heartbreaking because I don’t want to see anyone else go through what my brother just went through,” said Wally Haller.
 “I think that having these restrictions is going to change everything.”